zoetrope69/rose/_drafts/2014-06-10-dynamic-logos-with-css.md

 ## Fallbacks

-We use [Modernizr](http://modernizr.com/) for feature detection as this logo relies on `border-radius`, `transform` and `@font-face`.
-If the browser supports these we remove the class and inject the markup described above.
+We use [Modernizr](http://modernizr.com/) for feature detection as this logo relies on the `border-radius`, `transform` and `@font-face` properties.
+If the browser supports these we remove the image classes and inject the markup and CSS as described above.

-Then we can fallback from SVG to PNG with this nice hack.
-[Internet Explorer 8 and older don't support multiple backgrounds](http://caniuse.com/#feat=multibackgrounds) so we can force it to use the PNG value.
+Also we can fallback from SVG to PNG with this nice hack.
+[Internet Explorer 8 and older don't support multiple backgrounds](http://caniuse.com/#feat=multibackgrounds) so we can force it to use the PNG version.

 {% highlight css %}
 .logo-img{